nest/nest-simulator/doc/htmldoc/related_projects.rst

 NEST GPU
 --------

 NEST GPU is a GPU-MPI library for simulation of large-scale networks of spiking neurons.
-Iti can be used in Python, in C++ and in C.
+It can be used in Python, in C++ and in C.

 * :doc:`Get started with NEST GPU <gpu:index>`